hernorusso/techport-app/README.md

 # TechPort App

-The main purpose of this project is to demoing an application fitting this [requirements](https://miro.com/app/board/o9J_kvEAglY=/).
+The main purpose of this project is to demoing an application fitting this [requirements](https://miro.com/app/board/o9J_kvEAglY=/).</br>
 To bootstrap this project just clone this repo and run `yarn`.

 ## How to use it

-Start the project locally by running `yarn start`.
+Start the project locally by running `yarn start`.</br>
 Go to your browser and type `http://localhost:3000/` if it didn't open automatically.

 ### Brief App explanation
-The App will query the NASA API, and then will show the first 25 available results.
+The App will query the NASA API, and then will show the first 25 available results.</br>

-Each result is exposed in a card format.
+Each result is exposed in a card format.</br>

-You can click on any card to select, expand or delete it.
+You can click on any card to select, expand or delete it.</br>

-If you click the `See More` button at the bottom you can fetch another 25 results.
+If you click the `See More` button at the bottom you can fetch another 25 results.</br>

-The App is responsive, so it could be accessed with any viewport sized device (test briefly with chrome mobile emulator).
+The App is responsive, so it could be accessed with any viewport sized device (test briefly with chrome mobile emulator).</br>

 ## Tech info
-By default the app runs with the demo NASA API key, which sometimes is blocked because it exceeds the requests number allowed.
+By default the app runs with the demo NASA API key, which sometimes is blocked because it exceeds the requests number allowed.</br>
 So the best experience you can have it is by passing your own NASA API key when starting the app.
 You can get your NASA API key here:

 * https://api.nasa.gov/